gaberamolete/toolkit-xrai/docs/toolkit/eda.md

 ```

-This will output a comprehensive HTML report on the data as showcased below
+This will output a comprehensive HTML report on the data as showcased below.

 ![](../../assets/images/eda_06.PNG)